USB Recovery Software for Mac. macOS Tahoe Ready!

 Where do deleted USB files go on a Mac?

 When you delete a file from a USB drive on your Mac, the file is moved to a hidden Trash folder, where it stays until the folder is automatically or manually emptied.
-While it's still there, you can easily recover it without any software.
+While it's still there, you can easily recover it without any software (you just need to connect the drive to your Mac and open the Trash by clicking on its Dock icon).
 But once the Trash has been emptied, your only recovery option is data recovery software.

 How do I make a bootable USB for Mac?